 Situated on a sloping hilltop one hour north of Manhattan, this weekend retreat boasts 27+ acres of recreation, adventure and relaxation opportunities, where the site and surrounding environment take center stage.
 What began almost 18 years ago with an informal meeting to discuss a potential tennis court, has evolved into one of those rare Landscape Architect/Client model relationships.

 Year after year the Master Plan evolved; transforming a traditional country estate into a recreational park-like property which hosts annual parties of up to 600 guests.
-The Manhattan based clients were drawn to the properties panoramic view and intrigued by the existing home’s passive solar construction.
-The clients open their home to family, friends, employees and friends of friends, to experience nature first hand; enjoying almost every conceivable sport facility: from pool and tennis court to a regulation-size basketball court, sand volleyball, badminton, bocce, amphitheater, exercise/hiking trails, a putting green and an elevated pool/game area pavilion with a rooftop sunbathing terrace.
+The guests enjoying almost every conceivable sport facility: from pool and tennis court to a regulation-size basketball court, sand volleyball, badminton, bocce, amphitheater, exercise/hiking trails, a putting green and an elevated pool/game area pavilion with a rooftop sunbathing terrace.

 Grey Goose Pond

 In 1905 Grey Goose Pond, was created to beautify the area while serving as a source of ice supply for refrigeration.
 Over the next 25 years more than 12,000 conifer seedlings were planted.
 In 1945 the Modernist Garden Pavilion was built for community meetings.
 It had since deteriorated and instead of choosing demolition, the clients embraced a renovation that incorporated the landscape with a sustainable roof.

-The intimate sitting and garden terrace was created with slabs of weathered bluestone surrounded by masses of native flowering shrubs and groundcovers.
+The intimate sitting and garden terrace was created with slabs of weathered bluestone, native flowering shrubs and ground covers.